aprzn123/taskit/README.md

 ## Features
 - A minimal interface designed to be intuitive to use while minimizing barriers to consistent usage such as extraneous inputs
+- Cross-platform support (I only use Linux so I can't test on Windows or MacOS, but from what I've heard from my friends it works fine)
 - Add time spent with either a stopwatch (`taskit time`) or by manually entering times (`taskit add`)
 - Amend previous entries to correct errors
 - Make comments on an entire day with daily notes